Browse by Medical Category

 MGH Aspire camp is “nut free” meaning we don’t serve any nut products and require that families refrain from sending any nut products with their children.
 Note, however, the facilities we use do not require nut-free restrictions and therefore we cannot guarantee a nut-free environment.
 We do our best to sanitize and will discuss specific concerns/accommodations on a case by case basis.

-Aspire staff review health information of each child and makes notes of special diets or health concerns.
+Aspire staff review health information of each child and make note of special diets or health concerns.
 A list of allergies and dietary restrictions is posted at each camp site along with how to treat if a child has a reaction.
 Staff is trained by an MGH nurse on how to administer EPI® pens and inhalers prior to the start of camp.

 There is a nurse on site at all times employed by Hale Reservation.